stfc/PSyclone/doc/developer_guide/psy_data.rst

       This is the actual content of the variable.

-    The same method ``ProvideVariable`` is called to provide variable name and content before and after the user instrumented region.
+    The same method ``ProvideVariable`` is called to provide variable name and content before and after the user-instrumented region.
     Again it is expected that a library using the API will provide a generic interface to distinguish between the various possible data types, which will be different for each infrastructure library::